Vikings know NFL offenses have been flummoxing defenses

 So how do the Vikings succeed this time where they came up short earlier in the season?
 The first key might be with their pass rush.

-Now that Everson Griffen is back, and Stephen Weatherly has asserted himself as a key member of the Vikings’ pass rush, the team has three effective defensive ends who can stay fresh enough to continue pressuring quarterbacks late in games.
+Now that Everson Griffen is back and Stephen Weatherly has asserted himself as a key member of the Vikings’ pass rush, the team has three effective defensive ends who can stay fresh enough to continue pressuring quarterbacks late in games.
 Nine of the Vikings’ 10 sacks against the Lions came from their defensive front, with only one — from Mackensie Alexander — coming when the Vikings needed to blitz.

 “If they can rush with four [guys], they can play quarters [coverage] against the Bears,” Bowen said.
 “They can play two-deep against the Bears.
 They can play Cover-3 and match to the inside seam, to take away those seam balls Trubisky wants to hit.
 And against a young quarterback, I would expect the pressure count to rise a little bit.
 I’d try to throw some different things at Trubisky and try to steal one.”